-The promotion of health, wellness, and sustainability is another growing 2019 hospitality trend.
-However, the implementation of these concepts is going beyond past trends of simply adding health foods, gym facilities or a spa center to a property.
+Health, wellness, and sustainability continue to impact all businesses.
+However, the implementation of these concepts is going beyond past hospitality industry trends of simply adding healthy food, gym facilities or a spa center to a property.
 Now health, wellness, and sustainability efforts are being incorporated into properties’ ambiance design, transforming common spaces with tranquility-inducing inclusions like air purifiers, therapeutic lighting, and meditation spaces.

 Tying back into the notion of providing a frictionless guest experience, many properties are making an effort to implement these themes in a seamless way.
 For example, Cloudbeds co-founder and CEO, Adam Harris, noted that certain citizenM properties provide an a.m. and p.m. shampoo and body wash: one to get guests energized in the morning and the other to encourage better sleep.
 He also pointed out that some Starwood properties have a program that will provide guests with sneakers and workout gear in their size, plus maps around the property, so guests can go on a run.